jbjoeburns/IAC/ansible/ansible.md

 These are a way to automate commands on the agents.
 Functionally Ansible scripts that will execute list of commands sequentially on the agent node.

-These are written in yaml and are a large reason why Ansible is so effective for automation.
+These are written in **yaml** and are a large reason why Ansible is so effective for automation.

 **REMEMBER!
-Indentations in yaml use TWO SPACES not tab!**
+Indentations in yaml use TWO SPACES not tab!
+They will not work if you use tab!**

-An example of how you make these playbooks (playbook to install nginx)...
+An example of how you make these playbooks.
+This playbook installs **nginx**...

 1. `sudo nano install-nginx.yml` lets you create a playbook file with nano